BNurs Children's Nursing / Overview

-As per the recent government announcement, all nursing students on courses from September 2020 will receive a payment of at least £5,000 a year which they will not need to pay back.
+As per the government announcement, all UK nursing students on courses from September 2020 will receive a payment of at least £5,000 a year which they will not need to pay back.
 The funding will be given to all new and continuing degree-level nursing, midwifery and many allied health students from September 2020.
-More information can be found in the government announcement .
+More information can be found on the NHS website.

 Find out about the financial support available to students starting at Manchester.

 Courses in related subject areas